AdesisNetlife/yawds/README.md

 ## About

-A modern, complete, portable and configurable Web development software stack environment for the Windows
+A modern, complete, portable and configurable Web development software stack environment solution for Windows

 If you are a lucky developer, you should use [FrontStack](https://github.com/frontstack/frontstack) instead